There’s a photographer in everyone. You need to identify and be dedicated enough.

 Landscape Photography is understanding and capturing what nature has to offer to us through our lens, mobile phone, or any other camera device (that’s my understanding)

 What is Meant by “What Nature has to offer to us”?

 It could be anything from sunrise over the mountains to sunset over a beach.
 Nature is something that we shouldn’t manipulate much.

-We have to connect that what our eyes had seen and captured through the devices similar way.
+We have to connect what our eyes have seen and similarly captured through the devices.

 How to Get Started with Scenery Photography?

 Getting started with Scenery (Landscape Photo) Photography is Important first and foremost.
 The rest of the things come afterward.

 okay, okay, let’s get there

-If you are landed here, you must be possessing eager to learn this area from scratch, right!
+When you arrive here, you must be eager to learn this area from scratch, right!

-Gaining knowledge and implementing it side by side will be going to make improvements undoubtedly.
+Gaining knowledge and implementing it side by side will undoubtedly make improvements.

 (Keep reading till the end, I insist you should read in this order only)

 Since you are learning by yourself.
-So, consider yourself the teacher and the student who will teach himself and who will be going to correct himself.
+So, consider yourself the teacher and the student who will teach himself and correct himself.

-If you had made a mindset that a few months later, you will become a pro and rock the world a few months later.
+Suppose you had made a mindset that you will become a pro and rock the world a few months later.
 But, unfortunately, the reality is that it will not happen, and you will start losing interest.

 Keep yourself disciplined, and giving up would not speed anything at all.

 Staying disciplined and generating curiosity every day to improve and learn will keep you going forward.

 9. Practice Without a Camera

-The camera will not be going to be with you every time.
-When you go out in a metro.
+The camera will not be with you every time you go out in the metro.

 Make up in your mind that if you had a camera in your hand while traveling in the metro.
 Then, what should be the Aperture and shutter speed to capture a platform?